 Domain administrators can find and install any add-on published in the G Suite Marketplace for all or some users in their domain.
 If a domain user instead installs the add-on for themselves directly, it is known as an individual install.

 While configuring your add-on for publication to the G Suite Marketplace, you can elect to allow or prevent individual installs; individual installs are enabled by default.
 Note that a user's domain policies may prevent them from installing an add-on even if individual installs are enabled.

-The entry describing your add-on in the G Suite Marketplace once it's published.
+The entry describing your add-on in the Chrome Web Store or the G Suite Marketplace once it's published.
 Listings consist of a combination of text, images, video, and URL assets that you must create or provide during the publication process.
 The add-on listing functions as an advertisement for your add-on, and so should be designed and built carefully.

 An add-on publication state.
-Unpublished add-ons have not completed the publication process and are not listed in the G Suite Marketplace.
+Unpublished add-ons have not completed the publication process and are not listed in the G Suite Marketplace or Chrome Web Store.
 This doesn't mean the add-on is incomplete—it's possible to create and use an add-on without publishing it.
 You can even share unpublished add-ons for others to install and use.

 Whether a published add-on is available to everyone (public) or only users in the same domain as the publishing account (private).
 Only published add-ons have a meaningful visibility status.